barumau/pandunia/english/english-pandunia.md

 watt   : wat
 way (road)   : dau
 we   : mimen
+weasel   : wizel
 wedge   : kila
+welcome!   : lai salam
 what?   : ke
 white   : bai
+will (volition, desire)   : ici
+window   : janela
 wisdom   : sofi
+with (by, at, in, on)   : na
 without   : be
 wolf   : beri
 word   : loga